-Type of employer Scheduled bodies CABs and designating employers TABs Sub-type Local authority Colleges Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis to low-risk exit basis assu Contractor exit basis, assuming fixed-term contract in the fund Minimum likelihood of success 70% 70% 70% 70% 70% 50-80% Maximum time horizon 20 years 20 years 20 years 15 years Same as the letting employer Primary rate approach The contribu contributions must be sufficient to meet the cost of benefits earned in the future with the required likelihood of success at the end of the time horizon ure with the required
+Type of employer Scheduled bodies designating loyers TABs Sub-type Local authority Colleges Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing 0 0 out may move sk exit basis Contractor exit basis, assuming fixed-term contract in the fund Minimum likelihood of success 70% 70% 70% 70% 70% 50-80% Maximum time horizon 20 years 20 years 20 years 15 years Same as the letting employer Primary rate approach The contribu utions must be sufficient likelihood t to meet the cos of success at the ure with the required

-Type of employer Scheduled bodies l designating bloyers TABs Sub-type Local authority Colleges Academies Open to new entrants Closed to new entrants (all) Secondary rate Monetary amount or % of pay at the dis scretion of the administering a authority Stabilised contribution rate?
-Yes No No No No No Treatment of surplus Covered by stabilisation arrangement Preferred appi Reductions may Reduce contributions by spreading the surplus over the remaining contract term, where deemed appropriate by administering authority Phasing of contribution changes Covered by stabilisation arrangement None None None None None
+Type of employer Scheduled bodies l designating bloyers TABs Sub-type Local authority Colleges Academies Open to new entrants Closed to new entrants (all) Secondary rate Monetary amount or % of pay at the di scretion of the administering a authority Stabilised contribution rate?
+Yes No No No No No Treatment of surplus Covered by stabilisation arrangement Preferred approach: contributions kept at primary rate.
+Reductions may be permitted by the administering authority Beduce contribution by spreading the surplus over the remaining contract term, where deeme appropriate by administering authority Phasing of contribution changes Covered by stabilisation arrangement At the discret ion of adminis tering authority